 Some of those key rights include the right to:

-HIPAA legislation is undoubtedly complicated, and it would be unfair to expect all employees to have a detailed understanding of its breadth and implications.
+HIPAA legislation is undoubtedly complicated, and it would be unfair to expect all Covered Entities and Business Associates to have a detailed understanding of its breadth and implications.
 However, they should know why it was created, what it is for, what it means for their daily workflow and when and how HIPAA applies.
 Management should have a more detailed understanding of the different rules – Privacy, Security, Enforcement, Breach Notification and Omnibus Rules – as this will equip them to deal with privacy-related situations as they arise.

 HIPAA breaches are very serious; not only do they attract hefty financial fines, they also put the patient safety at risk and leaves them vulnerable to fraud.
 Thus, if a breach occurs, all staff should know how to report the breach and what short-term actions can be implemented to prevent further breaches.
 Patients should also be informed of their rights under HIPAA, and doing so can help prevent privacy violations.
 While HIPAA is a complex piece of legislation, there are many practices that help protect patients and the privacy and security of health information.